Carne Asada is tender, juicy skirt steak marinated in citrusy Mexican seasonings and grilled

-- Sear meat for about 7 minutes on each side.
-Ony turn the meat once.
+- Sear meat for about 6-7 minutes on each side.
+Only turn the meat once.
 Meat should be nicely charred on both sides.

 - Remove meat from grill and let it rest on a cutting board for 10 minutes, loosely covered with foil, to allow the juices to reabsorb into the meat.

-- Slice the meat on the grain into slices, or small pieces for tacos, burritos, or nachos.
+- Slice the meat against the grain into slices, or small pieces for tacos, burritos, or nachos.

 Carne Asada Tacos